 Organized extracurricular school events (including sports events, music and theater performances and others) for kindergarten through grade 12 are subject to these restrictions:

-- Attendance at all extracurricular events is limited to 25% of the venue's seating capacity (excluding school personnel, medical personnel and media) as long as space is available to ensure social distancing of at least six feet between persons not in the same household.
+- Attendance at all extracurricular events is limited to 25% of the venue's seating capacity indoors, and to 50% outdoors (excluding school personnel, medical personnel and media) as long as space is available to ensure social distancing of at least six feet between persons from different households.

 - Indoors or outdoors, strive to maintain a distance of six feet or more from those not in your household.